Nothing in your cart

 But if you are testing the protein, how can it be unbiased?

 Bulk Nutrients simply pays the bill, which allows the public to test products at no cost to them.
+Who else can say they do that?

 How long does it take to get protein results back from the lab?

-When the laboratory receives the samples, you should receive your results within 10 days.
+When the laboratory receives the samples, you should receive your results within 14 days.

 All results are emailed to us (which are forwarded directly to you).
-If you'd like to receive the results directly from NMI when we do, just let us know when before you send your sample to the laboratory and your email address can be added to the paperwork.
+If you'd like to receive the results directly from NMI when we do, just let us know before you send your sample to the laboratory and your email address can be added to the paperwork.

 By sending your protein directly to the laboratory with your signed document, you are ensuring that no one has opened the product but you.